ARM-software/arm-trusted-firmware/docs/user-guide.md

 *   `V`: Verbose build.
 If assigned anything other than 0, the build commands are printed.
 Default is 0.

-*   `ARM_GIC_ARCH`: Choice of ARM GIC architecture version used by the ARM GIC driver for implementing the platform GIC API.
+*   `ARM_GIC_ARCH`: Choice of ARM GIC architecture version used by the ARM Legacy GIC driver for implementing the platform GIC API.
 This API is used by the interrupt management framework.
 Default is 2 (that is, version 2.0).
+    This build option is deprecated.

 *   `ARM_CCI_PRODUCT_ID`: Choice of ARM CCI product used by the platform.
 This is used to determine the number of valid slave interfaces available in the